Back to all posts

 • A Doctor’s Prescription Can Be Key: To potentially have your sessions covered by insurance or use HSA/FSA funds, you’ll likely need a formal prescription from your doctor that outlines your diagnosis and treatment plan.

-What is Medical Massage (and How Is It Different)?
+What Is Medical Massage and How Is It Different?

 You’ve probably heard the term “medical massage” before, but what does it actually mean?
 While any good massage offers therapeutic benefits, medical massage is different because it’s outcome-based.
 Think of it less as a general spa treatment and more as a focused therapy designed to address a specific diagnosis or health goal.
 A doctor might even prescribe it as part of a larger treatment plan.